 This tool is the beta stage of development.
+Feedback is most welcome.

-On POSIX systems (Linux, macOS, \dots), the following shell commands are required:
+On POSIX systems (Linux, macOS, ...), the following shell commands are required:

 - sha256sum (provided by GNU coreutils)

 - curl

 - bsdtar (provided by libarchive or libarchive-tools)

 - gpg (provided by gnupg2)

 - git

+- direnv (when using virtual environments)